-You can easily make an inexpensive, homemade bathroom cleaner spray, without toxic chemicals, that is super powerful.
+Looking to make an inexpensive, homemade bathroom cleaner spray without toxic chemicals?
+This blog is for you!
 No more buying multiple products to clean the bathroom.
+Here’s how to make the best bathroom cleaner with just 3 ingredients and 2 minutes!

-Instead, you can whisk together baking soda, castile soap, and water for a simple, effective, multi-use DIY cleaning spray that can be used on the bathroom vanity, fixtures, tubs, sinks, tile, and around toilets.
+Simply whisk together baking soda, castile soap, and water for a simple and effective DIY cleaning spray that can be used on all bathroom surfaces.

 DIY All-In-One Bathroom Cleaner.
 This cleaner is incredible!!
 Takes away odors and stains!